Subhajit-55/Sales-Report-Analysis---Power-BI/README.md

 ## 📌Task
 <p>Acted as a Data Analyst to solve business problems by transforming company’s raw data into visualization report which convey the business stories.
 <br>Queries:
-<br>-What is the monthly profit, revenue & orders based on each categories & sub-categories.
+<br>What is the monthly profit, revenue & orders based on each categories & sub-categories.
-> <br>What is the profit trends, revenue trends, order trends over time.
+<br>What is the profit trends, revenue trends, order trends over time.
-+ <br>Which sub-categories are holding top profit and orders by each year.
+<br>Which sub-categories are holding top profit and orders by each year.
-+ <br>Most number of orders came from which states.
+<br>Most number of orders came from which states.
-+ <br>From which states max orders are came from.
+<br>From which states max orders are came from.
-+ <br>Most of the customers are living in which state.
+<br>Most of the customers are living in which state.
-+ <br>What is the total customer, revenue per customer & their trends over time.
+<br>What is the total customer, revenue per customer & their trends over time.
-+ <br>Who are the top consumers having maximum orders.
+<br>Who are the top consumers having maximum orders.
-+ <br>What is the order ratio between each segments.</p>
+<br>What is the order ratio between each segments.</p>

 ## 📌Actions
 <p>Data cleaning and transformation in Power Query Editor.